eliaswisa/Ex_2/README.md

 **isConnected**-algorithm that check if the graph is connected by connected graph definition

-**save**-saves the graph to file by streaming all his data after implementing serilizable
+**save**-saves the graph to file by streaming all his data after implementing serilizable and google Gson

-*load**-loads the graph from file by streaming all his data after implementing serilizable
+**load**-loads the graph from file by streaming all his data after implementing serilizable

-*djikstra* -an side function that knows how to finds the shortest path using djikstra principle
+**djikstra** -an side function based on djikstra algorithm that knows how to finds the shortest path using djikstra principle

 ***GeoLocation class methods***

-**distance**- calculating the distance between two 3d points .
+**distance**- calculating the distance between two 3d points

-***EX2 class methods***
+***EX2 class methods***-